-for owners of closely held corporations.
+After the above modifications, we are left with 367,868 observations over the years 2004-200747: 209,580 sole proprietors and 158,288 owners of closely held corporations.
 Summary statistics for the sample of business owners, divided into owners of non-corporate and corporate firms, is given in Table 1.
-The table first shows our variable of main interest, YTdiff, which measures the percent impact on net-of-tax income, over a 2-year period, if a corporation instead chooses to be a sole proprietorship.
+The table first shows the net-of tax income over the 2-year period if the firm organizes as corporate or non-corporate, and our variable of main interest, YTdiff, which measures the percent impact on net-of-tax income if a corporation instead chooses to be a sole proprietorship.
 The table also gives summary statistics of the firm-level characteristics that are needed for the tax calculations and/or are included in the regression analysis; and of owners' background characteristics.